eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 1. How the voter feels about candidates within $$S$$.
 They might actually hate them!
 The point is that under a dichotomous goal, there is one and only one optimal strategy, regardless of how the voter feels about candidates within $$S$$.
 2. How the voter chose the set $$S$$.
 They could have used a random number generator to pick the candidates they put in $$S$$.
 Or this could be a very honest reflection of what they feel, in their heart, that "acceptable" means.
 Either way, there's only one optimal strategy under this goal.
 3. What any other voters are doing.
 Even if every candidate in $$S$$ has absolutely no chance of winning, voting for them is still the only optimal and rational strategy under this goal.
-If multiple candidates in $$S$$ have a chance, there's still no reason to exclude any of them from your ballot, because what if there's an upset, or a polling miss, and a witheld vote causes a candidate outside of $$S$$ to win?
+If multiple candidates in $$S$$ have a chance, there's still no reason to exclude any of them from your ballot, because what if there's an upset, or a polling miss, and a withheld vote causes a candidate outside of $$S$$ to win?

 However, if this dichotomous goal is a rational projection of a voter's nuanced preferences (i.e. if the voter's set $$S$$ defines a sincere strategy for them), then we can in fact say